 - Hormone regulation – healthy fats from whole foods are essential for hormone production, which are your body’s messengers to keep your systems functioning optimally.

-We encourage you to continue to use coconut oil in moderation as part of your whole foods diet and if you have concerns about what it means for own individual heart health or would like more information about how to follow an anti-inflammatory diet, please call to make an appointment with one of our nutritionists!
+We encourage you to continue to use coconut oil in moderation as part of your whole foods diet and if you have concerns about what it means for own individual heart health or would like more information about how to follow an anti-inflammatory diet, schedule an appointment with one of our nutritionists!

 By Flannery N., Bastyr University student intern